-Because more companies and residential homes are shifting to clean energy with commercial solar installations and home solar installation, costs have dropped 70% in the past decade.
+Because more companies and homeowners are shifting to clean energy with commercial solar installations and home solar installation, costs have dropped 70% in the past decade.
 And while solar energy offsets over 127 metric tons of carbon emissions annually, that number will steadily rise if more partnerships blossom between businesses and solar companies.

 Contact Freedom Solar to Start Using Solar Power

-Since 2007, Freedom Solar has provided accessible Home solar panel systems and commercial solar energy solutions to customers nationwide.
+Since 2007, solar panel company Freedom Solar has provided accessible home solar installation and commercial solar energy solutions to customers nationwide.
 From consultation to solar panel installation and maintenance, we’re with you every step of the way.

 If you’re interested in going solar and moving away from fossil fuels, contact us at one of our locations.
 Call (800) 504-2337 or complete our inquiry form, and one of our solar specialists will be in touch!

 Featured image via Unsplash